tim-smart/effect-io-ai/effect/Option-toRefinement.md

 # toRefinement

-Returns a type guard from a `Option` returning function.
-This function ensures that a type guard definition is type-safe.
+Converts an `Option`-returning function into a type guard.

+**Details**

+This function transforms a function that returns an `Option` into a type guard, ensuring type safety when validating or narrowing types.
+The returned type guard function checks whether the input satisfies the condition defined in the original `Option`-returning function.

+If the original function returns `Option.some`, the type guard evaluates to `true`, confirming the input is of the desired type.
+If the function returns `Option.none`, the type guard evaluates to `false`.

+This utility is especially useful for validating types in union types, filtering arrays, or ensuring safe handling of specific subtypes.

 To import and use `toRefinement` from the "Option" module: